-RMI assesses companies from the perspective of society expectations of large-scale mining companies and examines the extent to which companies are addressing EESG issues in a systematic manner across all their mining activities and throughout the project lifecycle.
-The assessment is based on publicly available information on the companies and their mine sites.
+RMI assesses companies from the perspective of society expectations of large-scale mining companies and examines the extent to which companies are addressing EESG issues in a systematic manner across all their mining activities and throughout the lifecycle of their operations.
+As an evidence-based assessment, RMI is based on publicly available information on the companies and their mine sites.

-The methodology and scope of RMI have been developed in consultation with the Foundation's wide network of experts and a broad range of stakeholders, including mining-affected communities, civil society organisations, people's movements, labour unions, national and international NGOs, government bodies, industry associations, mining companies, multistakeholder initiatives, multilateral organisations, investors, academics, consultants and others.
+The methodology and scope of RMI have been developed in consultation with the Foundation's wide network of experts and a broad range of stakeholders, including mining-affected communities, civil society organisations, people's movements, labour unions, national and international NGOs, government bodies, industry associations, mining companies, multi-stakeholder initiatives, multilateral organisations, investors, academics, consultants and others.
 In particular, the focus of the RMI assessment on society expectations of mining companies has been informed by two rounds of discussion workshops with mining-affected communities and civil society in producing countries, including Côte d'Ivoire, India, Indonesia, Mongolia, Peru and South Africa.